jina-ai/clip-as-service/docs/user-guides/client.md

 ### Processing large number of Documents

-Here are some suggestions when encoding large number of `Document`s:
+Here are some suggestions when encoding a large number of `Document`s:

 1. Use `Generator` as input to load data on-demand.
 You can put your data into a Generator and feed to `.encode`:
     ```python